In 2019, nobody thinks of virtual reality in the context of games or entertainment only.

 - Social VR apps.
 Virtual spaces, events, and platforms where users can get together with their friends use a combination of photo and video content and 3D models.

-- By nature, social apps are multi-user applications, which requires some additional development effort.
+- By nature, social virtual reality apps are multi-user applications, which requires some additional development effort.

 - Depending on the type of product, such apps can use video content, 3D modeling, and graphics.
 The key feature is the multi-user access, which adds cost to the application.